psf/black/README.md

 * exits with code 0 unless an internal error occurred (or `--check` was used).

-### NOTE: This is a beta product

-*Black* is already [successfully used](#used-by) by many projects, small and big.
-It also sports a decent test suite.
-However, it is still very new.
-Things will probably be wonky for a while.
-This is made explicit by the "Beta" trove classifier, as well as by the "b" in the version number.
-What this means for you is that **until the formatter becomes stable, you should expect some formatting to change in the future**.
-That being said, no drastic stylistic changes are planned, mostly responses to bug reports.

-Also, as a temporary safety measure, *Black* will check that the reformatted code still produces a valid AST that is equivalent to the original.
-This slows it down.
-If you're feeling confident, use ``--fast``.

 ## The *Black* code style

 *Black* reformats entire files in place.
 It is not configurable.
 It